James Elliott

 Read More

 Hi!
 I'm James, the Centre Director at Oxford Learning Victoria.
-I am a Lakehead University alumnus with Bachelor's Degrees in both Business Administration and Education.
+I am a Lakehead University alumnus with Bachelor's Degrees in Business Administration and Education.

 When I joined Oxford Learning in 2013, I discovered my passion for teaching and immediately fell in love with the Oxford Learning program.
 Since then, I've become the owner of three locations across British Columbia and Saskatchewan and continue to work with students of all ages to improve their academic skills.